i2group/analyze/documentation/developer_essentials_example_daod.md

 At this stage, deployment of the data access on-demand example is complete.
 You can start the Intelligence Analysis Platform, and connect to it through the Intelligence Portal.

-1. In Eclipse, start the write-side server, followed by the read-side server.
+1. In Eclipse, start the write server, followed by the read server.
 2. In a web browser, load or refresh your view of the Intelligence Portal.
 Browse the "DAOD Example" data source to see that the items to which it provides access are available to the user.

 * * * * *